Lemoncode/node-training/00 Intro/00 Installing Node and IDE/README.md

 - `EditorConfig` helps developers define and maintain consistent coding styles between different editors and IDEs.

-- To configure it, we have to place a `.editorconfig` file in `project root path`:
+- To configure it, we have to add a `.editorconfig` file in `project root path`:

 - Top-most EditorConfig file: